 and secondly I wanted to take this opportunity to tell you about some of my favourite vegan cookbooks.
 These are the books that I reach for all the time.
 The books I use to feed the family.
 And when I feed the family I go for healthy and fast.
 I’ve told you about my love for Greens 24/7 and Mastering the Art of Vegan Cooking in detail.
 This week I just couldn’t choose.
 There are so many great books and given that it is my last opportunity to tell you about them during this month-long giveaway, I’m going to break the rules and give you my short list of titles that are healthy, necessary even, for a plant-based kitchen.

 I might go all fan girl on you for this book.
 When I started to explore vegan cooking, Isa was it.
 And then this book changed my life with a salad dressing.
-There is a Green Onion Miso-Vinaigrette that I wrote about so long ago… (I am cringing a little that I’m linking to this old post – the photo is just so, so bad) But here – go look.
+There is a Green Onion Miso-Vinaigrette in this book.
 You need this dressing in your life.
 It will change the way you think about salad.
 Forever.
 Never a boring lunch again.
 And yes, besides the best salad dressing ever, the recipes here are simple and full of flavour.
 And healthy.
 Not loaded with oils and fats.
 And use very few and minimally processed veggie alternatives – I’m just not into phony chicken and stuff.
 Things to try – Blackened Tofu, Chickpea Piccata, and Pasta con Broccoli

 Another one of those books that permanently lives on the shelf under the coffee pot, and has for almost forever.
 I have used this book regularly for years.
 Again – simple healthy recipes.
 And the family has liked everything I have made from this book.
 I will caution you that a few recipes need other recipes to make them.
 Master recipes – you know – like sauces, dressing and stocks.
 Which is a bit annoying.
 But mostly, the recipes are simple.
 Even the master recipes are easy and are things you need to know how to make anyway.
 Things to try: Sicilian Cauliflower Linguine, Egyptian Fava Bean Soup (I sub in chickpeas sometimes and it is fabulous), Southwestern Twice Baked Potatoes, Pad Thai and the Purple Potato and Kale Salad